lsbardel/python-stdnet/README.rst

 otherwise from the package directory::

 	python runtests.py

+**BE WARNED!
+RUNNING TESTS WILL DESTROY ANYTHING IN LOCALHOST REDIS DATABASE 13.
+MAKE SURE YOU DONT HAVE ANYTHING ON DATABASE 13 OTHERWISE FOLLOW INSTRUCTIONS BELOW**

 Default settings
 =========================
-Running tests with the above commands assumes your Redis_ server is running on the same machine.
+Running tests with the above commands assumes your Redis_ server is running on the same machine and it will use the database ``13``.

 StdNet comes with two default settings.